octoblu/nanocyte-node-greater-than/README.md

-# nanocyte-node-greater-than
+# nanocyte-node-less-than
-greater than node
+Less Than operator node for Nanocyte